finite-element/finite-element-course/doc/source/2_finite_elements.rst

 .. note::

-   The power series basis for polynomial spaces employed here becomes increasingly ill-conditioned at higher order, so it may be advantageous to employ a different basis in the construction of the Vandermonde matrix.
+   The monomial basis for polynomial spaces employed here becomes increasingly ill-conditioned at higher order, so it may be advantageous to employ a different basis in the construction of the Vandermonde matrix.
 See :cite:`Kirby2004` for an example.